If you’re interested in translating or adapting this post, pleaseemail us first.

 autoprefixer({ browsers })

-will select all browser versions with more than 1% in global usage, according to statistics.
+will select all browser versions with more than 1% in global usage (according to statistics).

 autoprefixer({ browsers: 'last 2 versions, > 1%' })

 However, the need to have a list of targeted browsers is not unique to Autoprefixer.
-Modern frontend development implicates the use of linters and many other tools, so it may be a good practice to move the “supported browsers” list to a standard config file to have it specified in a single place.
+Modern frontend development implicates the use of linters and many other tools, so it may be a good practice to move the “supported browsers” list to a standard config file to have this specified in a single place.

-To make this vision real, two years ago, with Autoprefixer 5.0, we have moved our browser queries parser to a separate library called Browserslist.
+To make this vision real, two years ago, with Autoprefixer 5.0, we moved our browser queries parser to a separate library called Browserslist.
 It reads browser selection queries from package.json

 and could be used in many different tools: